Dr Cash Ahenakew, Associate Professor, Department of Educational Studies

 Growing up in a sugar plantation town in Kaʻū, Dr. Galla was exposed to an array of languages and cultures from a young age and continued learning about her Hawaiian language and culture formally at Kamehameha Schools on Kapālama campus in Honolulu.
 She went on to study Linguistics at the University of Arizona and received a PhD in Language, Reading and Culture.
 Her research explores what types of technology initiatives Indigenous language communities are using to revitalize, maintain, and promote their language.

-Dr Jan Hare, Associate Professor, Language and Literacy Education; Associate Dean, Indigenous Education; Director, Indigenous Teachers and Education Program (NITEP)
+Dr Jan Hare, Professor, Language and Literacy Education; Associate Dean, Indigenous Education; Director, Indigenous Teachers and Education Program (NITEP)

 Jan Hare is an Anishinaabe from the M’Chigeeng First Nation.
 She is an Associate Professor in the Department of Language and Literacy Education.
 Her research interests include the social practices of literacy in Aboriginal families, schools and communities.
 She has a particular interest in Aboriginal early learning and youth issues.
 She is mentoring doctoral students working on Aboriginal language revitalization and Aboriginal education.